skyryan99/MoonToMars/README.md

 This is the place to add files for the Moon to Mars Ice and Prospecting Challenge

+Project: A place for all active files in the project build.
+Updated and maintained as changes are made.

+TestingStuff: A place for files that have not been added the project build or have since been removed.
+Any code written to perform tests also goes here.

 X - Not Plugged in